Diversity Makes a Difference

 Ethnically-diverse colleges offer students the chance to study and learn from undergraduates from racial and ethnic groups that are different from their own.

-If available, the chart below explores ethnic diversity among the undergraduate students at U of F.
+If available, the chart below explores racial diversity among the undergraduate students at U of F.

-U of F ranks above average in ethnic diversity.
+U of F ranks above average in racial representation.

 Are you seeking a campus with a balanced blend of males to females?